Loft Conversion Builders in Forest Hill (SE23)

 - What are Article 4 directions and how do they affect Forest Hill conversions?

 - Article 4 directions are local planning rules that remove specific permitted development rights in designated streets.
-Lewisham has Article 4 directions on some Forest Hill streets — typically requiring full planning permission for changes that would otherwise be permitted development.
-They mainly affect front-of-property changes (cladding, window replacement, front-facing alterations) and rarely affect rear dormers, but where the direction covers rear-elevation changes the £206 full planning fee applies and lead time extends from 6-8 weeks for a Lawful Development Certificate to 8-10 weeks for full planning.
+Lewisham has Article 4 directions on some Forest Hill streets, typically requiring full planning permission for changes that would otherwise be permitted development.
+They mainly affect front-of-property changes (cladding, window replacement, front-facing alterations) and rarely affect rear dormers, but where the direction covers rear-elevation changes the £206 full planning fee applies and lead time extends from 6 to 8 weeks for a Lawful Development Certificate to 8 to 10 weeks for full planning.
 We verify the planning status of each property on the Lewisham planning portal at the survey before quoting.

 - Why hire All Well for a Forest Hill loft conversion?

 - Three reasons.
-First, accuracy: we know the SE23 stock — the Forest Hill Conservation Area boundary, the Article 4 directions on some streets, the cut-roof Victorian construction that avoids the trussed-roof premium, and the Edwardian semis around Honor Oak that suit hip-to-gable.
+First, accuracy: we know the SE23 stock, the Forest Hill Conservation Area boundary, the Article 4 directions on some streets, the cut-roof Victorian construction that avoids the trussed-roof premium, and the Edwardian semis around Honor Oak that suit hip-to-gable.
 Second, full accreditation: NICEIC for electrical (BS 7671), FENSA for glazing, Gas Safe registered for boiler relocation, structural engineer calculations, and Building Control sign-off included on every project.
 Third, fixed-price contracts: the quote doesn't change unless the specification does.
-57 verified Google reviews averaging 4.5/5.
 Office on Limes Avenue, SE20.

 Get a Free Quote for Your Forest Hill Loft Conversions